Ensono/amido.github.io/docs/nx/create-stacks-workspace/plugin-information.md

 - Install any recommended plugin/generators/executors from Stacks.
 If the `next` preset is selected the [Ensono Next plugin](/docs/nx/next/ensono-stacks-next) will be installed.
 With all presets the [Ensono Workspace Plugin](/docs/nx/workspace/ensono-stacks-workspace) will be installed. (see [presets](/docs/nx/create-stacks-workspace/ensono-stacks-create-stacks-workspace#presets))
 - Configure the NX workspace.
 This will involve updating the NX.json file with any information provided from the command line arguments
 - Execute recommended generators from Stacks to initialize the workspace/projects depending on the options provided.
+- Create an e2e test project if this option was selected

 ## Setting up @ensono-stacks/create-stacks-workspace